NashTech-Labs/CodeSquad-sbt-plugin/README.md

 codesquad {

 reports = ["scalastyle","coverageReport","scapegoat","cpd","loc"] // Report's name which you want to upload in codesquad.
-For loc report file name for shell script should be loc.sh and log file location inside target folder with your moduleName.log
+For loc report For loc report https://github.com/knoldus/CodeSquad-sbt-plugin.

 organisationName = "...."